 The carrying value of financial instruments including cash and cash equivalents, accounts receivable and accounts payable approximate fair values due to the short-term nature of these instruments.
-The Company's current investments as of December 31, 2016 include certificates of deposits and pre-refunded municipal bonds that are classified by management as held-to-maturity as the Company had the positive intent and ability to hold to maturity.
+The Company's current investments as of December 31, 2014 include certificates of deposits and pre-refunded municipal bonds that are classified by management as held-to-maturity as the Company had the positive intent and ability to hold to maturity.
 The carrying value of these current investments approximate fair values due to the short-term nature of these instruments.
-As of December 31, 2015 and 2016, the long-term debt fair value is \$252.4 million and \$497.4 million, respectively.
+As of December 31, 2013 and 2014, the long-term debt fair value is \$188.3 million and \$252.8 million, respectively.
 The estimated fair value of the Company's debt is based on interest rates available for debt with similar terms and remaining maturities.
-The fair value of the Convertible Note is highly dependent upon the Company's stock price at the valuation date.
 The Company has classified these instruments as Level 2 in the fair value hierarchy.
 Fair value estimates are made at a specific point in time, based on relevant market information.